 - Sausage stuffing can be assembled up to 8 hours in advance, then covered and stored in the fridge until you’re ready to bake it.

-- If the top of the stuffing starts to brown too quickly in the oven, you can cover the dish with foil until the stuffing is completely cooked through.
+- If the top of the stuffing starts to brown too quickly in the oven, you can cover the dish with foil until it is completely cooked through.

 Everyone always goes crazy for sausage stuffing, it’s one of the first dishes to disappear at Thanksgiving!
 That combination of crispy buttery bread, savory sausage and tender veggies just can’t be beat.